Godwin's Halt railway station

-Godwin's Halt railway station served the city of Highfield, Hertfordshire, England from 1905 to 1964 on the Nickey Line.
+Godwin's Halt railway station served the area of Highfield, Hertfordshire, England from 1905 to 1964 on the Nickey Line.

 History

 The station opened on 9 August 1905 by the Midland Railway.
 It was situated west of a footpath that linked Pennine and Saturn Way.
 A siding was added in 1884 with a second one being added shortly after.
 A shelter was added in 1907 after a petition was raised.
 The station closed to passengers on 16 June 1947 and closed to goods traffic on 2 March 1964.